“Everyone is attacking, everyone is defending”: 11 quotes to explain Ten Hag’s philosophy

 Erik ten Hag has come under increasing pressure at Manchester United this season following the side’s indifferent form, but it’s worth remembering why the club hired the Dutch manager from Ajax in the first place.

-Ten Hag is known for his attack-minded style of football, leading Ajax to the semi-finals of the Champions League in 2018-19, where they dramatically lost against Spurs.
+Ten Hag was known for his attack-minded style of football when he arrived at United in the summer of 2022, leading Ajax to the semi-finals of the Champions League in 2018-19, where they dramatically lost against Spurs.

-We’ve taken a look at quotes from the man himself and those who have worked with and against Ten Hag to explain his philosophy.
+We’ve taken a look at quotes from the man himself and those who worked with and against Ten Hag before he arrived in England in an attempt to explain his philosophy.